Colletotrichum acutatum: As a biocontrol agent

+Pest management

 Cultural control

 Sanitation is critical in controlling the disease.
 Thoroughly washing plants by removing all the dirt could reduce occurrence.
 This method has also been demonstrated to reduce pests such has anthracnose.
 Proper sanitation of equipment could reduce exposure of contracting the pathogen.
 This would be equipment used in transportation, packing, storage, etc. Crop rotation, as well as the removal of weeds is also helpful in reducing the pathogen in the soil.
 Removing weeds from the field is a critical step; the pathogen on the dead weeds could still produce spores.

 Chemical control

 A common method of control for this disease is the use of fungicides.
 Fungicides are soil fumigants that are used to decrease amount of inoculum in the soil.
-Chloropicin, a fungicide, has seen good results with regular application.
-Unfortunately, relying on just one fungicide heavily can increase the diseases’ tolerance.
+Chloropicrin, a fungicide, has seen good results with regular application.
+Unfortunately, relying on just one fungicide heavily can increase the disease's tolerance.
 Moreover, the timing of the application is very crucial.
 With poorly timed applications, there could be an increase of disease severity due to the disturbance of natural biocontrol mechanisms and increased crop susceptibility.
 Pest control is also crucial in the containment of the disease.
 After rainfall or irrigation, anthracnose symptoms may occur.
 Using foliar fungicide can help prevent spread of the disease and minimize anthracnose.